data-exchange/dxfile/doc/source/reference.rst

 +====================+=========================+============================================+
 |       *name*       |     string dataset      |     “John Doe”                             |+--------------------+-------------------------+--------------------------------------------+|       *role*       |     string dataset      |     “Project PI”                           |+--------------------+-------------------------+--------------------------------------------+|    *affiliation*   |     string dataset      |     “University of California, Berkeley”   |+--------------------+-------------------------+--------------------------------------------+|      *address*     |     string dataset      |     “EPS UC Berkeley CA 94720 4767 USA”    |+--------------------+-------------------------+--------------------------------------------+|       *phone*      |     string dataset      |     “+1 123 456 0000”                      |+--------------------+-------------------------+--------------------------------------------+|       *email*      |     string dataset      |     “johndoe@berkeley.edu”                 |+--------------------+-------------------------+--------------------------------------------+| *facility_user_id* |     string dataset      |     “a123456”                              |+--------------------+-------------------------+--------------------------------------------+Table: Experimenter Group Members    name: User name.    role: User role.    affiliation: User affiliation.    address: User address.    phoen: User phone number.    email: User e-mail address    facility_user_id: User badge number

-*provenance*
+*process*
 ============

-Data provenance is the documentation of the data collection strategy (*acquisition*) and all transformations, analyses and interpretations of data performed by a sequence of process functions (*actor*).
+Data process is the documentation of the data collection strategy (*acquisition*) and all transformations, analyses and interpretations of data performed by a sequence of process functions (*actor*) as well as any sample preparation ahead of the experiment and during the measurement (e.g. environment conditions etc.).

-Maintaining this history allows for reproducible data.
-The Data Exchange format tracks provenance by allowing each actor to append provenance information to a process table.
-The provenance process table tracks the execution order of a series of processes by appending sequential actor entries in the process table.
+Maintaining this history, also called provenance, allows for reproducible data.
+The Data Exchange format tracks process by allowing each actor to append process information to a process table.

+The process table tracks provenance in the execution order as a series of processing steps by appending sequential actor entries in the process table.

 +-------------------------------------+------------------------------------+-----------------------------+
 |     Member                          |                 Type               |          Example            |